Skip to content

 You must be entered on your home department’s TBP web list (i.e., the department that accepted you for graduate study as a degree-seeking student).

-Yes.
-Domestic, out-of-state students must apply for Utah residency upon completion of 40 graduate level semester credit hours at the University of Utah.
+No, it is not required.
+However, it is highly suggested that out-of-state students apply for Utah residency upon completion of 40 graduate level semester credits hours at the University of Utah.

 Visit the Admissions Office website for details on how to qualify and how to apply for residency reclassifications.